 From 2011 – 2013, Michelle launched and led infrastructure project delivery as Senior Advisor to the White House Office of Management and Budget.
 Designed to cut red tape and accelerate decision-making on more than $300 billion of job-creating infrastructure projects, this government-wide initiative encompassed regulatory reforms of Federal permitting responsibilities, implementation of collaborative project management systems, and online dashboards designed to improve sustainability, transparency, and speed.

 Previously, Michelle served as Senior Vice President of the U.S. Green Building Council, where she worked to make the LEED Green Building Rating System a globally recognized brand with more than 6 billion square feet of registered and certified buildings around the world.
 During her tenure, USGBC grew from approximately $17 million a year in annual revenues to more than $100 million per year.

 Michelle got her start in sustainability in 1997 as Director of eBusiness for Interface Inc., where working for Ray Anderson showed her how to connect people, planet, and profitability; and the pathway to “doing well by doing good.”

-Michelle holds a Bachelor of Arts from Emory University and Master of Science in Foreign Service from Georgetown University.
-Michelle’s work is rooted in her faith, and the charge to “love your neighbor as yourself.”
+Thanks to Michelle’s grandparents, who worked in the cotton mills to give their families an education, Michelle earned her Bachelor’s in political science from Emory University and Masters of Science in Foreign Service from Georgetown University.
+Michelle’s passion for community power is rooted in her faith and the commandment to “love your neighbor as yourself.”